bechtleav360/vocab-entity-annotation-framework/docs/properties/recommendations/story.md

   - toc
 ---

+!!!
+Work in progress

+    This property has not been tested and evaluated yet.

 # Property *story*

 A recommendation is typically not global, but only valid within a certain context.
 A context could be